then3rd/dman-py/README.md

 # dman - a python deadman switch

+Ser
+This is a simple RESTful server/client pair that is used to close and dismount encrypted volumes on the client when a timer on the server reaches zero.
+Clients can "reset" the timer to prevent dismounting.
+AKA if you die and don't check in with the server before its counter reaches zero, the data on the client is made unavailable.
+The server supports multiple clients, databases are stired in a JSON file on the server and clients read configuration from an INI.

 ## Installation/Configuration

 First install python-devel (or python-dev) for your distribution.
 It's required for building the psutil module for dman-client.